0vatsa/lightweight-charts-for_sequential_data/README.md

 ### 3. !TODO
 ------------
+- Need to add two params to the `setData` function, the target column and x-axis column should be taken as input, right now it follows the default expected `close` and `time` for the target and x-axis column respectively.
+Will be added soon.
 - Need to add support for `float` type on the x-axis
 - Need to add support for `Bar (addBarSeries)` graph
 - Need to integrate with the [Python version of LightWeight Charts](https://github.com/louisnw01/lightweight-charts-python "Python version of LightWeight Charts")